neuger-digital/digital-team-standards/video.md

 ## Accessibility

-For all video, we need captions or transcripts available and do not flash anything more than three times in one second.
+For all video with audio, we need captions and can't flash anything more than three times in one second.
 See related WCAG guidelines:

 * [1.2.1 - Audio-only and Video-only (Prerecorded)](https://www.w3.org/WAI/WCAG21/quickref/#audio-only-and-video-only-prerecorded)
 * [1.2.2 – Captions (Prerecorded)](https://www.w3.org/WAI/WCAG21/quickref/#captions-prerecorded)